InMyArea.com earns commissions from some of the providers we list on our site. Learn more

 What Is a Moving Permit?

 Most cities will require a moving permit for you to park a moving truck, or in some instances a car, legally in front of both your old and new homes.
-The moving truck permit comes with “No Parking” signs that you temporarily place in front of your apartment or house to reserve the spots for easy access.
+The moving truck permit comes with “no parking” signs that you temporarily place in front of your apartment or house to reserve the spots for easy access.
 That way, your movers won’t have to lug heavy furniture from a parking spot that’s far away.

 What Happens If I Don’t Get a Moving Permit?